Sha-Chen-Abd-Math/Hive-Five/README.md

 Swarming, Hive theft, Hive weight too low, Hive weight too high,Temperature too low, Low battery charge.

 We used an Arduino code per sensor.
-The sensor values ​​had to be sent to a connected cloud network.
+The sensor values ​​had to be sent to a **connected cloud network.**

 ## The Things Network

 The Things Network (TTN) is a global decentralized network dedicated to the Internet of Things (IoT), utilizing LoRaWAN (Long Range Wide Area Network) technology.
 This network was created with the aim of providing an **open and free infrastructure for connecting IoT devices over long distances with minimal energy consumption** .
 All of these characteristics are ideal and align with our project.

+For the configuration of The Things Network, we did :
+• The Creation of a DEVICE: AppKey, DevEUI, registration of our microcontroller MKRWAN 1310 ➢ The Configuration of the webhook
+• A webhook is a means by which a web application informs another web application in real time when a specific event occurs

+### For data transmission, we utilize the payload formatter